AimalKhanOfficial/KubernetesPractice/readme.md

 - started by installing a k8s instance locally via `brew install minikube` and then `minikube start`
 - run `kubectl get all` to make the cluster's up and running (verified!)

-# Deploying the SomeTestAPI via a deployment file
+# Deploying SomeTestAPI via a deployment file
 - `kubectl apply -f sometest-api-deployment.yaml`
 - `minikube service sometestapi-server --url` (this will give you the url for base endpoint)
 - navigate to `http://127.0.0.1:51259/`

 # Viewing Logs